ButThouMust/otogirisou-english/README.md

   - Translated and restored two screens of text, plus another line, that were unused/inaccessible in the original Japanese script.
   - Made an unused graphic in the game viewable, after I discovered it in the game's data.
 - Option to let the player enable or disable honorifics.
-  - Normally, I would have left them out altogether, but there is an interesting argument for keeping them in.
+  - Normally, I would have left them out altogether if I had to choose only one or the other.
+However, there is an interesting argument for keeping them in.
-  - The original Japanese game has what you can technically consider a "game mechanic," where Nami uses a different honorific for Kouhei on each playthrough.
+  - The original Japanese game has what you can technically consider a "game mechanic," where Nami randomly picks a different honorific for Kouhei on each playthrough.
 For example, she may start with san but can switch to kun, chan, etc.
   - In the spirit of the sound novel, I leave this decision up to you, the player! :)

 # Submitting issues